For God hath not given us the spirit of fear; but of power, and of

-The only truly significant and difficult karma of Shani-Mithunaya is deprivation of a satisfying sexual (Mithuna) relationship within marriage.
+The only truly significant and difficult pressure of Shani-Mithuna is deprivation of a satisfying sexual (Mithuna) relationship within marriage.
 Shani-Mithuna in 5, 7, 10, or in the lagna is challenging and of these Shani in 7 is the most acute.

-Shani-Mithunaya often has a rather rudimentary sexual style which lacks sophistication; one may resist (Shani) learning new information (Mithuna) about the spouse's sexual behavior and preferences.
-Thus the adaptations and adjustments to the mutual partner narratives which are necessary for pleasurable sexual communication are blocked by Shani-Mithunaya s own rigidity and narrowness of expectation.
+Shani-Mithuna often has a rather rudimentary sexual style which lacks sophistication; one may resist [Shani] learning new information (Mithuna) about the spouse's sexual behavior and preferences.
+Thus the adaptations and adjustments to the mutual partner narratives which are necessary for pleasurable sexual communication are blocked by Shani-Mithuna s own rigidity and narrowness of expectation.